Check out this beautiful collection of original Purim pages for you to color!

 Hi there holiday-colorists!
 Here is our hand-drawn Holiday Coloring Pages collection for adults and teens.

-They are ready to print - just right-click the drawing you like, and print on an A4 sized paper.
+They are ready to print on an A4 sized paper.

 As this is Israel, I plan to create a collection for all the holidays of all the religions in my country: Jewish holidays, Christian holidays and Muslim holidays, as well as Druze, Bahai, Shomeroni and everyone for whom this land is sacred.

 It's a work in progress, so check in often to see what's new :)

 One of my parent's fabulous menorahs collection: Do you see the oil jug in the center?